 In Daniel Chapter 2 we read of the king of Babylon whose name was Nebuchadnezzar.
 In the story King Nebuchadnezzar has a dream one night, but when he awakes, he cannot remember all the details about it.
 The dream must have had a big impact on him for he sought earnestly to recall it and understand its meaning.
 His first step of action was to call on all the wise men of Babylon known as “the magicians, and the astrologers, and the sorcerers, and the Chaldeans” (Daniel 2:2) to, not only interpret his dream, but to tell him what he dreamt!
 He told the wise men, “tell me the dream, and I shall know that ye can show me the interpretation thereof” (verse 9).
 If these so-called “wise men” could read his mind and tell him what he dreamt he would know for sure that the interpretation was true.

 After hearing the king’s demands the Chaldeans spoke up and said, “There is not a man upon the earth that can show the king's matter … there is none other that can show it before the king, except the gods, whose dwelling is not with flesh” (Daniel 2:10,11).
-Here we see the Babylonian idea of the worship of many “gods.”
-And not just many gods, but the belief that the gods’ “dwelling is not with flesh.”
-Right off we can see this belief system is antichrist.
-In the first chapter of the book of John we read:
+Here we see the Babylonian idea of the worship of many “gods”; and not just many gods, but the belief that the gods’ “dwelling is not with flesh” and have no real personal interests in humans besides handing out punishments.
+However, in the first chapter of the book of John we read: